 The program seeks to build knowledge and understanding of the impact of the population of Hog Deer on the Prom, its habitat and endangered and vulnerable plant species within the park.
 It was developed to ensure everything is being done to protect and preserve the health of Wilsons Promontory and that it remains a world-class national park and tourism attraction.

 The reports which summarise the data collected during the control programs can be found in the harvest report section of the GMA website.

-This information is based on the data collected at checking stations and from the hunter Hog Deer return forms.
+This information below relates to the 2019 ballot and is based on the data collected at checking stations and from the hunter Hog Deer return forms.
 As interest in Hog Deer hunting continues to grow, accurate data is critical to ensure hog deer hunting remains sustainable.

 A Hog Deer Control trial was conducted at Wilsons Promontory National Park in 2015.
 This collaborative effort between Parks Victoria, the Game Management Authority, Australian Deer Association, Sporting Shooters Association of Australia (Victoria), Deakin University and other research and government agencies is summarised in this video.
 Fourty-two deer were removed from 18 to 20 August and monitoring will continue to build knowledge and understanding of the impact these deer are having on this iconic national park.